Cesar Chavez: Political views

-Chavez kept a large portrait of Gandhi in his office, alongside another of Martin Luther King and busts of both John F. Kennedy and Abraham Lincoln.
+Chavez kept a large portrait of Mahatma Gandhi in his office, alongside another of Martin Luther King and busts of both John F. Kennedy and Abraham Lincoln.
 Influenced by the ideas of Gandhi and King, Chavez emphasized non-violent confrontation as a tactic.
-He repeatedly referred to himself as the leader of the "non-violent Viet Cong", a reference to the Vietnamese Marxist-Leninist militia that the U.S. was combating in the Vietnam War.
-He was interested not only in Gandhi's ideas on non-violence but also in the Indian's voluntary embrace of poverty, his use of fasting, and his ideas about community.
+He repeatedly referred to himself as the leader of the "non-violent Viet Cong", a reference to the Vietnamese Marxist-Leninist militia that the US was combating in the Vietnam War.
+He was interested in Gandhi's ideas on non-violence and in the Indian's voluntary embrace of poverty, his use of fasting, and his ideas about community.

 Fasting was important for Chavez.
 He saw it not as a tactic to pressure his opponents, but rather to motivate his supporters, keeping them focused on the cause and on avoiding violence.
 He also saw it as a sign of solidarity with the suffering of the people.
 Chavez was also interested in Gandhi's ideas about sacrifice, noting that "I like the idea of sacrifice to do things.
 If they are done that way they are more lasting.
 If they cost more, then you will value them more."

 Apart from Catholic social teaching, the movement of Chavez was also based on liberation theology, emphasizing liberation of the poor and self-sacrifice in the pursuit of justice.
 Liberation theology sought to centralize Catholic faith on the perspective and plight of the excluded, marginalized, poor and oppressed; basic points of liberation theology was the belief that God speaks directly for and to the poor, and that socioeconomic systems that oppress the poor are morally unacceptable.
 Gustavo Gutierrez, who provided much of the theoretical basis for liberation theology, stated that the "theology of liberation represents the right of the poor to think".

 Frederick John Dalton argues that Chavez was the reflection of liberation theology, writing: "The moral vision of Cesar Chavez is the moral vision of a Mexican-American migrant farm worker and labor organizer with no formal education beyond the eighth grade.
 It is the moral vision of a man who knew the indignities of being impoverished and excluded.
 A field laborer of Mexican descent, he experienced life as a nonperson, as little more than an agricultural implement, a cost to be minimized."
 Similarly, Mark R. Day, a member of UFW, remarked that "in many ways we were practicing liberation theology in Delano in the late 1960s."